leesei/leesei.github.io/src/content/post/web-dev.md

 ## Web churn

+[Has Web Dev Gotten Worse? - YouTube](https://www.youtube.com/watch?v=AqMcI_9C5sg) new frameworks extends the scopes and features, so they seems more complex; but working full stack is easier

 [Disappearing Frameworks - Samsung Internet Developers - Medium](https://medium.com/samsung-internet-dev/disappearing-frameworks-ed921f411c38)

 [Why is it so hard to find a good front end developer? — The Creative Business — Medium](https://medium.com/creative-business/why-is-it-so-hard-to-find-a-front-end-developer-cb92848a7c6f#.syxa2dzdw)